Reloaded-Project/Reloaded.Hooks-rs/docs/dev/platform/overview.md

 ## (Required) W^X Disable/Restore

-!!! note "Only affects some platforms."
+!!! note "Only required on Apple, opt in on Linux/Windows but haven't used in a game software in the wild."

 !!! info